YuluZhang7/API-House-Plant/API HOUSE PLANTS GROUP/README.md

 ## Negative words
 If users use negative words such as "sad", the API will catch these words in particular and react with a sad recording.
 Browser prints words on display.
 ## Neutral words
 If users say other words that do not include positive and negative words we defined in code, the API will display a netural feeling recording.
-Browser out prints words on display.
+Browser prints words on display.